Industrial Cooling Systems

 This experience and project has validated the computational simulation models and laboratory tests of the cooling technology analysis.
 It also facilitated empirical testing of the lagoon’s heat dissipation capacity.
 The overall results confirmed the capacity of the sustainable cooling technology; water analysis confirmed its excellent quality and that it eliminates scaling and biofouling in the piping and equipment.
 The cooling lagoon also provides an important feature for the power plant, generating a source of reserve water for the facility, as well as an aesthetical improvement to previously unused land, combining industrial and recreational opportunities.

-ADVANTAGES OF THE INDUSTRIAL COOLING SYSTEMS
+ADVANTAGES OF INDUSTRIAL COOLING SYSTEMS

 COMPARED TO ONCE THROUGH COOLING SYSTEMS: